mjkang0702/House-Points-App/README.md

 # House-Points-App
-CCAA House Points App Development
+CCAA House Points App Development 2025

-As of now, this project is to be created in SwiftUI code, designed for ios products.
+This project is written in "SwiftUI", which is a program for IOS products.